necipfazil/opengr-point-abstraction-proposal/README.md

 * [wrapper/](wrapper/) Wrappers for external libraries' point types
   * [wrapper/PointHandler_MyPoint1.hpp](wrapper/PointHandler_MyPoint1.hpp) The specializations of `PointHandler` functions for the point type (`MyPoint1`) of external library 1.
   * [wrapper/PointHandler_MyPoint2.hpp](wrapper/PointHandler_MyPoint2.hpp) The specializations of `PointHandler` functions for the point type (`MyPoint2`) of external library 2.
+* [test.cpp](test.cpp) The test program that stands as demo.
+As could be seen, `gr::algo::sum_of_coords` works on different point types thanks to the point type abstraction and the wrappers for those point types.
+To compile, use `make all`.
+To run, use `make run`.

 ### 1.b.
 Strategy
 We want to allow usage of any point type in OpenGR.
 In certain parts of the OpenGR library, which attributes of point type we need to use are known.
 For example, we want to construct points, we want to get points' x, y, z coordinates, or we want to set their coordinates.
 Therefore, we can define what we need from a point: implementation of a `getX()` function, implementation of a `setY()` function, etc..